acaloiaro/neoq/README.md

 [![Go Reference](https://pkg.go.dev/badge/github.com/acaloiaro/neoq.svg)](https://pkg.go.dev/github.com/acaloiaro/neoq) [![Gitter chat](https://badges.gitter.im/gitterHQ/gitter.png)](https://app.gitter.im/#/room/#neoq:gitter.im)

-# Installation
+# Usage

-`go get github.com/acaloiaro/neoq`
+`go get -u github.com/acaloiaro/neoq`

 # About

 Neoq is a queue-agnostic background job framework for Go.

-Neoq job handlers are the same, whether queues are in-memory for development/testing, or Postgres, Redis, or a custom queue for production -- allowing queue infrastructure to change without code change.

-Developing/testing or don't need a durable queue?
-Use the in-memory queue.

-Running an application in production?
-Use Postgres.

-Have higher throughput demands in production?
-Use Redis.
+Queue-agnostic means that whether you're using an in-memory queue for developing and testing, or Postgres or Redis queue in production -- your job processing code doesn't change.
+Job handlers are agnostic to the queue providing jobs.
+It also means that you can mix queue types within a single application.
+If you have ephemeral or periodic tasks, you may want to process them in an in-memory queue, and use Postgres or Redis queues for jobs requiring queue durability.

-Neoq does not aim to be the _fastest_ background job processor.
-It aims to be _fast_, _reliable_, and demand a _minimal infrastructure footprint_.
+Neoq aims to be _simple_, _reliable_, _easy to integrate_, and demand a _minimal infrastructure footprint_ by providing queue backends that match your existing tech stack.

 # What it does